If you’re selling a house in South Carolina but need some help, we’ve got you covered.

 We also break down how you can save money on your major home sale costs, including shopping around for real estate agents.

-For example, free agent-matching services like Clever Real Estate pre-negotiate lower listing commission rates for you.
-Sellers pay a 1.5% listing agent commission ($3,000 minimun) – much lower than the South Carolina average of 2.82%.
+For example, our free agent matching service pre-negotiates lower listing commission rates for you.
+Sellers pay a 1.5% listing agent commission ($3,000 minimun) – much lower than the South Carolina average of 2.80%.

 9 steps to selling a house in South Carolina